Dosage Form: ointment

 Nystatin exhibits no appreciable activity against bacteria, protozoa, or viruses.

-Nystatin Ointment, USP is not indicated for systemic, oral, intravaginal or ophthalmic use.
+Nystatin Ointment is not indicated for systemic, oral, intravaginal or ophthalmic use.

 If irritation or sensitization develops, treatment should be discontinued and appropriate measures taken as indicated.
 It is recommended that KOH smears, cultures, or other diagnostic methods be used to confirm the diagnosis of cutaneous or mucocutaneous candidiasis and to rule out infection caused by other pathogens.